zextras/tech-doc/source/carbonio/_management/restorestrategies.rst

 - an account is being under investigation, and its complete history is needed by the enforcement authorities

 In all these cases, data in a mailbox can be recovered and, depending on the destination of the recovered data, restore strategies are grouped in **two** categories: recovery on the same server—​or same infrastructure—​and recovery on a different infrastructure.

 Same infrastructure restore
    These strategies are meant to be used when you need to restore only part of an account on **the same server** as the origin server.
-In this category fall :ref:`single_item_restore`, :ref:`account_restore`, and :ref:`time_range_undelete`.
+In this category fall :ref:`single_item_restore`, :ref:`restore_on_new_account`, :ref:`time_range_undelete`, and :ref:`restore-account`.

 Different infrastructure restore
    When the restore process is not possible or not feasible on the same